-- (1) Withholding of income taxes by the State; - (2) Coverage for industrial insurance provided by the State; - (3) Participation in group insurance plans which may be 9 available to employees of the State; - (4) Participation or contributions by either the independent contractor or the State to the Public Employees' Retirement System: - (5) Accumulation of vacation leave or sick leave; or - (6) Coverage for unemployment compensation provided by the State if the requirements of NRS 612.085 for independent contractors are met. - 4.
-An independent contractor is not in the classified or unclassified service of the State and has none of the rights or privileges available to officers or employees of the State of Nevada. - Except as otherwise provided in this subsection, each contract for the services of an independent contractor must be in writing.
-The form of the contract must be first approved by the Attorney General, and except as otherwise provided in subsection 7, an executed copy of each contract must be filed with the Fiscal Analysis Division of the Legislative Counsel Bureau and the Clerk of the State Board of Examiners.
-The State Board of Examiners may waive the requirements of this subsection in the case of contracts which are for amounts less than \$2,000. - Except as otherwise provided in subsection 7, each proposed contract with an independent contractor must be submitted to the State Board of Examiners.
-The contracts do not become effective without the prior approval of the State Board of Examiners, except that the State Board of Examiners may authorize its Clerk or his designee to approve contracts which are: - (a) For amounts less than \$10,000 or, in contracts necessary to preserve life and property, for amounts less than \$25,000. - (b) Entered into by the State Gaming Control Board for the purposes of investigating an applicant for or holder of a gaming license. - 7.
-Copies of the following types of contracts need not be filed or approved as provided in subsections 5 and 6: - (a) Contracts executed by the Department of Transportation for any work of construction or reconstruction of highways. - (b) Contracts executed by the State Public Works Board or any other state department or agency for any work of construction or major repairs of state buildings if the contracting process was controlled by the rules of open competitive bidding.
+- (1) Withholding of income taxes by the State; - (2) Coverage for industrial insurance provided by the State; - (3) Participation in group insurance plans which may be available to employees of the State; - (4) Participation or contributions by either the independent contractor or the State to the Public Employees' Retirement System; - (5) Accumulation of vacation leave or sick leave; or - (6) Coverage for unemployment compensation provided by the State if the requirements of NRS 612.085 for independent contractors are met. - 4.
+An independent contractor is not in the classified or unclassified service of the State and has none of the rights or privileges available to officers or employees of the State of Nevada. - 5.
+If the contract is for services for which a license, certificate, registration, permit or other type of authorization is required by law, an independent contractor must hold the appropriate, current authorization that is required by law for the services. - 6.
+Except as otherwise provided in this subsection, each contract for the services of an independent contractor must be in writing.
+The form of the contract must be first approved by the Attorney General, and except as otherwise provided in subsection 8, an executed copy of each contract must be filed with the Fiscal Analysis Division of the Legislative Counsel Bureau and the Clerk of the State Board of Examiners.
+The requirements of this subsection do not apply to contracts which are for less than the amount prescribed by the State Board of Examiners. - 7.
+Except as otherwise provided in subsection 8, and except for contracts entered into by the Nevada System of Higher Education, each proposed contract with an independent contractor must be submitted to the State Board of Examiners.
+The contracts do not become effective without the prior approval of the State Board of Examiners, except that the State Board of Examiners may authorize its Clerk or his designee to approve contracts which are: - (a) For amounts less than the amount prescribed by the State Board of Examiners; or - (b) Entered into by the State Gaming Control Board for the purposes of investigating an applicant for or holder of a gaming license. - 8.
+Copies of the following types of contracts need not be filed or approved as provided in subsections 6 and 7: - (a) Contracts executed by the Department of Transportation for any work of construction or reconstruction of highways. - (b) Contracts executed by the State Public Works Board or any other state department or agency for any work of construction or major repairs of state buildings, if the contracting process was controlled by the rules of open competitive bidding. (c) Contracts executed by the Housing Division of the Department of